In the Ia Drang Battle

 In his memoir It Doesn't Take a Hero, General Schwarzkopf recounted, while a major, he accompanied the ARVN Airborne Brigade - which would be upgraded to a division in December 1965 - in an operation in the Ia Drang valley at the end of 1965.
 Following is his account:

-On November 20, at 2:40 p.m., the enemy troops entered the very center of the ambush and was caught within the field of fire of Airborne 6th Battalion.
+On November 20, at 2:40 p.m., the enemy troops entered the very center of the ambush and were caught within the field of fire of Airborne 6th Battalion.
 The enemy suffered about 200 casualties in this engagement.
-Furthermore, in their sweep, Airborne 3rd Battalion and Airborne 6th Battalion had destroyed 3 training centers, one equipment cache and 75 houses.
+Furthermore, in their sweep, Airborne 3rd Battalion and Airborne 6th Battalion had destroyed 3 training centers, one equipment cache, and 75 houses.

 Early morning on November 24, LTC Truong sent Airborne 3rd Battalion to his left to intercept the enemy troops.
 This battalion made contact with the enemy at 8:45 a.m.; the enemy troops reversed their steps.
 LTC Truong sent Airborne 5th Battalion to his right.
 This battalion made contact with enemy troops at 10:50 a.m.
 The enemy troops were caught in between two blocking positions.
 LTC Truong gave order to Major Schwarzkopf to fire his artillery on the enemy for a while - approximately half an hour - then launched Airborne 7th Battalion and Airborne 8th Battalion down the mountain and boxed them in against the Ia Drang River.
 In this engagement, the enemy lost about 65 killed and left behind 58 weapons of various types.

 Grant that General Schwarzkopf was present at Than Phong 7 Operation.
-Nevertheless, his participation was still of an outsider.
+Nevertheless, his participation was still an outsider.
 He only saw the actions happening on the stage, but was unaware of all that was going on behind the scenes.
 Although he was, and still is, a military man, he seems not able to differentiate between the two aspects of control and command of a military operation: LTC Truong was in command of the operation, but he was remotely controlled by II Corps Command.
-Furthermore, he was unaware of active participation of the ARVN Special Forces Rangers in the operation.
-They operated in top secret missions and their activities were rarely mentioned in official military documents - American and Vietnamese alike.
-As a matter of fact, one has to rely on a Việt Cộng's document to come to know about the stealthy role of ARVN Special Forces Rangers in the battle of Pleime-ChuProng-IaDrang.
+Furthermore, he was unaware of the active participation of the ARVN Special Forces Rangers in operation.
+They operated in top-secret missions, and their activities were rarely mentioned in official military documents - American and Vietnamese alike.
+One has to rely on a Việt Cộng's document to come to know about the stealthy role of ARVN Special Forces Rangers in the battle of Pleime-ChuProng-IaDrang.